 - Pastry cutter or sharp knife

-- Begin by making the syrup which you'll pour over the hot baklava later on.
-Combine the water, sugar and lemon juice in a small saucepan, bring the mixture to a boil and let it simmer slowly uncovered while you prepare the rest of the baklava.
+- Begin by making the syrup.
+You'll pour over the hot baklava later on.
+Combine the water, sugar, and lemon juice in a small saucepan, bring the mixture to a boil and let it simmer slowly uncovered while you prepare the rest of the baklava.

 - Mix the ground pistachio nuts with 2 tablespoons of sugar.
 Brush the bottom of your baking pan with butter and sprinkle a few pinches of the ground pistachio nuts over the butter.

-- Once you feel confident, take your first layer of phyllo and set it in place.
+- Take your first layer of phyllo and set it in place.
 Working quickly, brush the entire piece of phyllo with the butter.
 Repeat in the same manner with 18 leaves of phyllo.

 - Once you've buttered the 18th layer, use all of the ground pistachio mixtures to make an even layer going all the way to the edges of the pan.